 The French Bulldog and the English Bulldog both have short coats that will only require brushing once a week, and this is simply to keep them looking shiny and healthy.
 They both shed when the months start to warm up.

 Despite being relatively easy to care for when it comes to their bathing and brushing, their skin folds and rolls do require a little extra attention than the average dog.
-They can often emit a musty canine smell if not cared for properly, and whilst you should stick to the recommended amount, washing them thoroughly and also drying them thoroughly is the key.
+They can often emit a musty canine smell if not cared for properly, and while you should stick to the recommended amount.
+Washing them thoroughly and also drying them thoroughly is the key.
 It is important to clean between each wrinkle and fold with a special cleaning solution and a cotton bud in order to stop sores and infections from developing.

 The average price of a French Bulldog will start from around $1,800, whereas the English Bulldog will start from around $1,500.
 Of course, the more desirable their characteristics or being born from an award-winning lineage means that you can expect to pay much more than the average price.

-There is no escaping the fact that these guys are adorable in their own way, and whilst they might look different from one another, you can see that they are definitely related.
-The French Bulldog is much smaller in size, but he is much more mischievous and playful in his temperament, whereas the English Bulldog is a slower-moving pup and more laid back.
+There is no escaping the fact that both Bulldog breeds are adorable in their own way, and though they might look different from one another, you can see that they are definitely related.
+The French Bulldog is much smaller in size but is much more mischievous and playful in temperament.
+The English Bulldog is a slower-moving pup and more laid back.